I hear you want to improve financial literacy.

 Guess what the #1 stressor is in the US and Canada?
 It’s not health, work or relationships.

 Most of this money stress disappears when consumer debt is paid off and an emergency fund is built.

 - You can outsource unpleasant activities.
-This buys you time.
+This buys you time, similar to investment income.

-- Most importantly, you can expand your ability to make a positive impact on the world through giving or starting a business.
+- Most importantly, net worth can be used to expand your ability to make a positive impact on the world through giving or starting a business.